telefonicaid/fiware-orion/doc/manuals/orion-api.md

 The temperature is 23.4 degrees
 ```

+If `payload` is set to `null`, then the notifications associated to that subscription will not
+include any payload (i.e. content-length 0 notifications).
+Note this is not the same than using
+`payload` set to `""` or omitting the field.
+In that case, the notification will be sent using
+the NGSIv2 normalized format.

 As alternative to `payload` field in `httpCustom` or `mqttCustom`, the `json` field can be
 used to generate JSON-based payloads.
 For instance: